lefela4/.io-game-Client-v.1-Agar.io-also-/README.md

 Ps : you need to update your uuid.

 I will said here soon how to make your own bots ;)

+#Fix

+Please update the userscript in : userscript.js and the cellcraft bots :)